Information Age 2000 - present

 American Farm Bureau Foundation for Agriculture.
 (2017).
 Environment.
 Food and Farm Facts, pp. 20-21.

-There are several markets for farmers to consider when deciding whether or not to harvest the “ugly produce.”
+There are a few markets for farmers to consider when deciding whether or not to harvest the “ugly produce.”
 These markets include programs at grocery stores, subscription box home delivery programs, and food banks.
-You can read about these markets in the following excerpt—

 Farmers have many decisions to make when deciding if they will harvest “ugly produce.”
-Looking at the different scenarios presented, what would you do if you were a farmer faced with this decision?
+Consider these questions:

 What are the pros and cons of choosing to harvest “ugly produce” or leaving the “ugly produce” behind?